 - Temperature 23.5°C 74°F

-Weather Averages for Malaga in September
+What's the Weather Like in Malaga in September

 With an average daytime maximum temperature of 28°C and an average overnight minimum of 18°C, an average September is slightly hotter than an average June.
 Heatwaves occasionally crop up, when there is an import of hot air from northern Africa and a slight offshore breeze helping to fend off the usual sea breezes.

 Most Septembers are very dry although the incidence of heavy thundery downpours increases, on average, as the month progresses.
 During an average September 16mm of precipitation falls and there are 2 days with measurable precipitation.
 Some exceptional downpours in the area led to widespread flooding near the end of September 2012, which killed at least 10 people, though there are many Septembers that remain completely rain-free.

 Sunshine is generally abundant during September with an average of 247 hours per September, which equates to a mean of 8.2 hours per day.

 The average relative humidity begins to climb at this time of year with a mean of 66%.